HELENA AND AURORA RANGE (BUNGALBIN)

 Aboriginal people ‘come from country’ where it is the country of their ancestors (where their ancestors were born to).

-In December 2017, a Native Title Determination Claim was applied for, titled the Marlinyu Ghoorlie Claim.
-It was accepted and registered in March 2018.
-Currently undergoing the process of Determination, which includes determining the fibal boundary of the Native Title claim.
 The map of the claim area, when submitted for registration in December 2017, is provided below.
 It represents the country of the Kalamaia Kapurn Nation.
+The claim area includes Bungalbin (Helena and Aurora Range).

 Attatchment C of Native Title Determination Application - Marlinyu Ghoorlie